albertoacerbi/attraction_social/README.md

 # attraction_social

-Individual-based models codes mixing attraction and indirect biases (conformity and prestige)
+This repository contains the R codes for individual-based models mixing attraction and indirect biases (conformity and prestige).